Autograph (2004 film): Production

-Produced by Roja Combines, Cheran first cast Prabhu Deva in the lead role during October 2000 but the actor and producers later left the project.
-In December 2000, Cheran announced that he would produce the film himself and that actor Vijay would portray the lead role in the project.
-However, Vijay later opted out as a result of scheduling problems.
-Arvind Swami revealed that he was offered the main role, but he declined the role because he retired from cinema that time period.

-Cheran said that the film was partly autobiographical.
-Four different cinematographers worked on the film; Ravi Varman had shot the school episode in Senthil's early life with a 35 mm lens for which he used light angle, Vijay Milton shot the Kerala scenes, Dwaraknath shot the Chennai episode with a steady cam, and Shanky Mahendran shot the "'live' part" of the film when the camera uses the point of view of Senthil's character.
+Produced by Roja Combines, Cheran first cast Prabhu Deva in the lead role during October 2000, but the actor and producers later left the project.
+Cheran himself took over production under the banner Dream Theatres.
+Vikram was signed on as the new lead actor, but left as, according to Cheran, he did not want to do a romantic film after the success of his action film Gemini (2002).
+Vijay also showed interest after Cheran narrated the script, but the actor ultimately was unable to commit due to scheduling conflicts.
+Arvind Swamy revealed that he was also offered the main role, but he declined because he had retired from cinema in that time period.
+Cheran himself ultimately portrayed the role.
+He said the film was partly autobiographical.
+Four cinematographers worked on the film; Ravi Varman had shot the school episode in Senthil's early life with a 35 mm lens for which he used light angle, S. D. Vijay Milton shot the Kerala scenes, Dwaraknath shot the Chennai episode with a steady cam, and Shanky Mahendran shot the "'live' part" of the film when the camera uses the point of view of Senthil's character.
+Some of the scenes were shot at Alapuzha, Kerala.

-Awards

-The film has won the following awards since its release: